10 Creative Ways To Source More Candidates

 Besides promoting open positions on our website, we also occasionally send out newsletters to our solo users who have previously shown interest in our hiring opportunities.
 And even if they themselves are not suitable candidates, they may know someone who is.

-Usually the best hires are right under your nose.
+Usually, the best hires are right under your nose.
 Ask customers, partners, investors, former colleagues, family, friends and anyone you think might be helpful and/or know someone who is open to new challenges.
+You might find your next perfect hire faster than you think!

 Although we barely do it anymore, visiting some local meetups has worked out well for us before.
 When used correctly, these get-togethers can be incredibly valuable sources for identifying talent.
 You can find out about meetups close to you, or even start your own, through the Meetup website.